aragon/connect/docs/guides/getting-started.md

 ## Introduction

 Aragon Connect is a suite of tools that allow to integrate Aragon Organizations into apps and websites, providing a unified interface that allows to do all the things that can be done in the Aragon Client and the Aragon Apps: fetching data, subscribing to updates, and generating transactions.
 It does so by providing default settings that are balanced between performances and decentralization level.
+It is compatible with web and Node.js environments.

 ### What does it look like?